ATTENTION! Information on the public traffic:

 Instructions for registration as a doctoral student at the university

 - The university requires registration/enrollment as a doctoral student during the entire period of the doctorate.
 This can only be done after you have been included in the doctoral list of the faculty!
-All information, explanations, leaflets and the application (online) for this can be found directly on the page of the Students` Secretariat.
+All information, explanations, leaflets and the application (online) for this can be found directly on the page of the Student secretariat.